top of page

 Your support means care doesn’t stop when there isn’t a cure.

-Building Palliative Care Services in Rural Nepal
+Developing Palliative Care Services in Rural Nepal

-The completion of the Centre of Excellence is a wonderful opportunity to expand rural palliative care in western Nepal.
+In Nepal, only 1.7% of families needing palliative care have access to it.
+The completion of a Centre of Excellence at Green Pastures Hospital in Pokhara has given EMMS the opportunity to expand rural palliative care in western Nepal.
 Having quality care at or close to home stops families having to choose between healthcare for their loved ones and education for the next generation.
-In November 2020, we launched the Every Girl Matters appeal to support the expansion of rural care and help young girl carers return to school and enjoy the benefits of an education.
-Donations to the appeal were doubled by the UK government and the project was launched in April 2022.
+Donations to our Every Girl Matters appeal were doubled by the UK government to support the expansion of rural care and help young girl carers return to school and enjoy the benefits of an education.

 Developing Palliative Care Services in Malawi

-Over a period of 10 years, EMMS built up palliative care services in Malawi until the country achieved an amazing score equal to that of the UK in the Global Atlas of Palliative Care.
+Over a period of 10 years, EMMS has built up palliative care services in Malawi until the country achieved an amazing score equal to that of the UK in the Global Atlas of Palliative Care.
 From small beginnings in Malawi, we developed a programme of activities that we can vary for any country, including supporting a national association, pre-service training of healthcare staff, in-service training in select facilities, Masters degrees and a PhD to provide university teachers and Malawi-focussed research, advocacy for drugs, audits of health facilities against African Palliative Care standards, and much more, all the while improving care for tens of thousands of families.

 Building Palliative Care Services in Zambia and Rwanda